benstahl92/python-ay250-homeworks/final_project/README.md

 * trains ML classifiers, computes success metrics, saves results to file

 There is extensive documentation and examples/doctests in the docstrings for all functions and classes.

+A video demonstration of the code is available here: [Link](https://www.dropbox.com/s/87adwgi38as880b/demo.mov?dl=0)